How to Figure out what Matters to You

 - May 6, 2018

-Last week we mentioned three women who changed their lives to start the business that mattered to them – Tumelo Mashteng, Umutoni Monalisa and Udoka Uju.
-There are many, many people you know who seem to know what they want to do with their lives.
+In my last post, I referred to three women who changed their lives to start the business that mattered to them – Tumelo Mashteng, Umutoni Monalisa and Udoka Uju.
+There are many, many people who seem to know what they want to do with their lives.
 How did they figure it out?

-How do you figure out what matters to you and what life could be like for you if you followed that dream?
+How do you figure out what matters to you and what life could be like for you if you followed that Big Bold (Business) dream that stays on your mind?
 That’s the challenge you face right now.

 Some people spend their whole life searching, and still don’t find what they’re looking for!